Catskill909/json/README.md

 - **Plugins:** Add validators, panes, or controls via the plugin API
 - **Themes:** Create custom themes using the theme API
 - See `src/core/pluginApi.ts` and `src/core/themeApi.ts` for extension interfaces

+### Architecture Notes

+The multi-feed detection/conversion pipeline is documented in [`more-type-feeds.md`](more-type-feeds.md), covering auto-sensing heuristics and the XML→JSON bridge built on `fast-xml-parser`.

 ## Contributing